hlmyrsyd/mun-interior-web/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Introduction

+This app using firebase for its database for the Content Management System (CMS)

+To Set Up Firebase
+- Go to Firebase Console
+- Create a new project (Disable Google Analytics if not needed).
+- Enable Firestore Database (Go to Build → Firestore Database → Start in test mode).
+- Enable Authentication (Go to Build → Authentication → Enable "Email/Password").
+- Get Firebase Config:
+  - Go to Project Settings → General → Find your Firebase SDK config.
+  - Copy the apiKey, authDomain, projectId, etc and connect it to Nextjs by crerating `lib/firebase.js` to configure Firebase.

 ## Learn More